antoinebidault/dastra-cookie-wordpress-plugin/readme.txt

 == Description ==

-Dastra is a free and beautiful cookie consent platform.
+Dastra make your GDPR compliance easy with a free and beautiful cookie consent platform.
 It will store the cookie consents proof in a centralized data store.

+The Dastra CMP plugin rely on the [Dastra](https://www.dastra.eu) platform.
+You [need an account](https://app.dastra.eu/signup) to configure properly all the third-party services using cookies, trackers and blocking them.

+[Read the quickstart guide](https://doc.dastra.eu/v/en/features/gerer-le-consentement-aux-cookies) before installing the widget.

+The Dastra cookie widget integrates with Google Tags Manager, read the full documentation.

 You can also use the Dastra platform to manage all the GDPR requirements like data processing records, data subject rights, audits, incident reports...etc...